Tumour ablation for lung cancer

 Radiofrequency ablation (RFA)

-The doctor puts a needle into the tumour, usually using a CT scan to make sure it is in the right place.
-An electrical current (radio-waves) is passed through the needle into the tumour.
+The doctor puts a needle into the tumour.
+They usually use a CT scan to make sure it is in the right place.
+An electrical current passes through the needle into the tumour.
 The current heats the cancer cells to a high temperature.
 This destroys (ablates) them.

 Always contact your doctor if you become more breathless after having RFA.